-Our executive compensation program for 2010 consisted of base salaries, the potential for annual incentive payments in the form of cash bonuses, and the potential for long-term equity incentives in the form of restricted stock grants.
+Our executive compensation program for 2011 consisted of base salaries, the potential for annual incentive payments in the form of cash bonuses, and the potential for long-term equity incentives in the form of restricted stock grants.
 These components of executive compensation are used together in an attempt to strike an appropriate balance between cash and stock-based compensation and between short-term and long-term incentives.
 We expect a meaningful portion of an executive officer's total compensation to be at risk, tied both to our annual and long-term performance as well as to the creation and protection of shareholder value.
 We believe that short-term annual cash compensation should be tied directly to both corporate performance and individual performance for the fiscal year, including the achievement of identified goals as they pertain to the areas of our financial performance, and for operations for which the executive officer is personally responsible and accountable.
 In contrast, we believe that the value of long-term incentive compensation should be tied directly to long-term corporate performance and an increase in shareholder value.
 Under our compensation approach, performance that exceeds identified goals results in increased total compensation, and performance that falls below identified goals results in decreased total compensation.

-In 2010, partly in response to concerns raised by shareholders during 2009, we eliminated our separate Capital Bonus Pool program and added a modified capital raising component to our Return on Adjusted Equity ("ROAE") Bonus Program, which we renamed the Performance Bonus Program.
-The Performance Bonus Program provides for a payment of bonuses up to 200% of base salaries (or 210% if an executive officer elects to receive his bonus in Common Stock) based on the achievement of certain quantitative and qualitative objectives set forth in the Performance Bonus Program or as determined by the Compensation Committee of the Board of Directors.
+In 2011, bonus incentive compensation was provided to our executive officers pursuant to our Performance Bonus Program.
+The Performance Bonus Program provides for a payment of bonuses up to 200% of base salaries (or 210% if an executive officer elects to receive his entire bonus in Common Stock) based on the achievement of certain quantitative and qualitative objectives set forth in the Performance Bonus Program or as determined by the Compensation Committee of the Board of Directors.
 See further discussion on page 19 under "Annual Bonuses."